-We’re starting a new training mailbag segment here on the Faithlife blog, in which we answer some questions about our products from readers.
-Whether your questions are answered below or not, we’d love to hear from you!
+In this week’s training mailbag segment, we’re sharing some more answers about using Faithlife Sites.
+As usual, whether your questions are answered below or not, we’d love to hear from you!
 Add a comment below with your questions, and we may answer them in an upcoming mailbag segment.
-[Read more…]